Connecting Health Communities

 We support cross-sector partnerships to tackle health inequalities.

-We’ve been facilitating cross-sector partnerships to develop practical responses to local issues for over 15 years – most recently through Building health partnerships and Transforming healthcare together.
+We’ve been facilitating cross-sector partnerships to develop practical responses to local issues for over 18 years.
 We have enabled groups to reach their most isolated and vulnerable community members, ensuring that services meet local needs.

 Resources and learning about…